tumagonx/nwjs_docs_old/How-to-package-and-distribute-your-apps.md

 ### Mac OS X

 Just ship the `node-webkit.app` would be fine, you don't need to care for other things.

-## Alternative ways

-* You can just put files of node-webkit in the same directory with your package.json and then distribute the tree.
-When nw executable is started it will look for package.json in the same directory. (on OSX it's the same level directory with `node-webkit.app`
-* Or you can zip your files and name it `package.nw` and place it in the same directory with nw executable.
-* [nodebob](https://github.com/geo8bit/nodebob) is a build tool for node-webkit that automates a release of your node-webkit application in windows environment.
-Currently in v0.1, written in windows batch script.

 ## An alternative way to make an executable file in Windows